 Another tigress released in soft enclosure in Similipal

-After tigress Jamuna, another tigress Zeenat, brought from Maharashtra, was released in a 'soft enclosure' in the core area of Similipal Tiger Reserve (STR) in Odisha on Friday.
+Baripada: Another tigress brought from Maharashtra was released in a ‘soft enclosure’ in the core area of Similipal Tiger Reserve (STR) in Odisha on...

-Baripada : After tigress Jamuna, another tigress Zeenat, brought from Maharashtra, was released in a 'soft enclosure' in the core area of Similipal Tiger Reserve (STR) in Odisha on Friday.
-The three-year-old tigress Zeenat was brought to the STR on Thursday evening from Tadoba-Andhari Tiger Reserve in Maharashtra.
+Baripada: Another tigress brought from Maharashtra was released in a ‘soft enclosure’ in the core area of Similipal Tiger Reserve (STR) in Odisha on Friday.
+The three-year-old tigress, named Zeenat, was brought to the STR on Thursday evening from Tadoba-Andhari Tiger Reserve in Maharashtra.

 It was tranquilised on November 13 and then transported to Similipal by road via Raipur, Sambalpur and Jashipur, a senior forest official said.
 The tigress is healthy and active.